Gymnocalycium ochoterenae Backeb.

 Gymnocalycium ochoterenae subsp. ochoterenae, Gymnocalycium bodenbenderianum subsp. intertextum, Gymnocalycium intertextum, Gymnocalycium kozelskyanum, Gymnocalycium moserianum, Gymnocalycium vatteri

-Gymnocalycium ochoterenae is a small cactus with grey-green, olive green to brownish stem with 9 to 12 ribs.
-The stem up to 1.8 inches (4.5 cm) tall and up to 3.2 inches (8 cm) in diameter.
-It usually has 3 spines.
-They are straight to slightly curved, brownish-yellow to whitish-yellow with a darker tip and up to 0.6 inch (1.5 cm) long.
-The flowers are funnel-shaped, white with pale pink throat, up to 2.6 inches (6.5 cm) long and up to 2.2 inches (5.5 cm) in diameter.
-The fruit is barrel-shaped, green to dull red, up to 1.2 inches (3 cm) long and up to 0.8 inch (2 cm) in diameter.
+Gymnocalycium ochoterenae is a small cactus with a gray-green, olive green, or brownish stem with 9 to 12 ribs.
+The stem is up to 1.8 inches (4.5 cm) tall and up to 3.2 inches (8 cm) in diameter.
+It usually has three spines per areole.
+They are straight to slightly curved, brownish-yellow to whitish-yellow with a darker tip, and up to 0.6 inches (1.5 cm) long.
+Flowers are funnel-shaped, white with a pale pink throat, up to 2.6 inches (6.5 cm) long, and up to 2.2 inches (5.5 cm) in diameter.
+Fruits are barrel-shaped, green to dull red, up to 1.2 inches (3 cm) long, and up to 0.8 inches (2 cm) in diameter.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 Some Gymnocalyciums are shade-seeking in the wild, among shrubs or grasses, while others grow completely exposed.
 Therefore, some will need light shading from the sun in the hottest months, but to overdo it, it will lose flowers.